ARTICLE I. NAME AND GOVERNANCE

 Section 1.
 Fiscal Year.
 The fiscal year shall correspond with that of AAUW and shall begin on July 1.

 Section 2.
 Financial Policies.
-The board shall set and maintain policies and procedures to control financial records consistent with generally accepted accounting principles and federal, state and local laws including an annual financial review.
-No indebtedness in excess of $100.00 over amounts provided for in the budget shall be incurred by the branch except upon a recommendation of the board of directors.
-No individual branch member shall contract for amounts over $100.00 without prior approval by the board of directors.
+The board/leadership team shall set and maintain policies and procedures to control financial records consistent with generally accepted accounting principles and federal, state and local laws including an annual financial review.

 Section 3.
 Budget.
-The board shall adopt an annual budget for presentation to the branch.
+The board/leadership team shall adopt an annual budget for presentation to the Affiliate.

 Section 1.
 Annual Meeting.
-The branch shall hold an annual meeting to conduct the business of the branch, including but not limited to, electing officers, establishing dues, amending bylaws and receiving reports.
+The Affiliate shall hold an annual meeting to conduct the business of the Affiliate, including but not limited to, electing officers, establishing dues, amending bylaws and receiving reports.
 This meeting shall be held between the months of March and May.

 Section 2.
 Membership Meetings.
-The branch shall hold at least 4 business meetings during the fiscal year.
-The branch board shall determine the time and place for these meetings.
+The Affiliate shall hold at least 4 business meetings during the fiscal year.
+The Affiliate shall determine the time and place for these meetings.

 Section 3.
 Special Meetings.
-Special meetings may be called by the president or shall be called by the president at the written request of 4 members of the board or 25 percent of the branch membership.
+Special meetings may be called by the president/leadership team or at the written request of 4 members of the board or 25 percent of the Affiliate membership.

 Section 4.
 Meetings Notice.
-Notice of meetings shall be sent to all members of the branch at least 10 days prior to the meetings.
+Notice of meetings shall be sent to all members of the Affiliate at least 10 days prior to the meetings.

 Section 5.
 Quorum.
-The quorum shall be 10 percent of the branch membership.
+The quorum shall be a majority of the Affiliate membership.

 ARTICLE XV.
 INDEMNIFICATION

-Every board or committee member may be indemnified by the branch against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such board or committee members in connection with any threatened, pending or completed action, suit, or proceeding to which the board or committee member may become involved by reason of being or having been a member of the board or committee, or any settlement thereof, unless adjudged therein to be liable for negligence or misconduct in the performance of duties.
-In the event of a settlement the indemnification herein shall apply only when the branch board approves such settlement and reimbursement as being in the best interest of the branch.
-The foregoing right of indemnification shall be in addition to and not exclusive of all other rights to which the member of the board or committee is entitled.
+Every board/leadership team or committee member may be indemnified by the Affiliate against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such board/leadership team or committee members in connection with any threatened, pending or completed action, suit, or proceeding to which the board/leadership team or committee member may become involved by reason of being or having been a member of the board/leadership team or committee, or any settlement thereof, unless adjudged therein to be liable for negligence or misconduct in the performance of duties.
+In the event of a settlement the indemnification herein shall apply only when the Affiliate board/leadership team approves such settlement and reimbursement as being in the best interest of the branch.
+The foregoing right of indemnification shall be in addition to and not exclusive of all other rights to which the member of the board/leadership team or committee is entitled.

 Easton Branch Policies